pennomi/comics/README.md

 # Roadmap

-- [ ] Bug Fixes
-  - [ ] Run nginx server in development, but disable SSL if the certs don't exist
 - [ ] Nice New Features
-  - [ ] Extended Markdown for tag links; update transcripts and wiki pages
+  - [x] Extended Markdown for tag links; update transcripts and wiki pages
+    - [ ] Auto-migrate tags when they are renamed.
   - [ ] Revamp navigation between archive -> tag types -> tags and back.
   - [ ] Configurable 404 pages
 - [ ] Cache invalidation